toncarton/price_engine/README.md

             TCT_TRANSPORTATION_DURATION: Transportation time computed in (seconds)
 ```

-## Use the cost computed by toncarton
+## Use the transportation and handling costs computed by toncarton
 Toncarton will compute the cost based on the addresses/elevator/floor and the items and expose this result on:
 `TCT_TRANSPORTATION_FEE`, `TCT_HANDLING_FEE` and `TCT_PERSONS`
 The price are in euro based on Paris, france.